Click

 preparations for his wedding.

-Two days later in Minsk, where the presidents of the six
+Two days later in Minsk, where the presidents of

 countries of the CIS that are party to the Agreement on Collective